shaikabdulcader/zen-desk-clone-frontend/README.md

 The format includes:

-- Problem Statement
+- Technical Support
-- Device and Version
+- Product Inquiries
-- Browser and Version
+- Billing and Accounts
-- Reproduction Steps
+- Complaints
-- Expected Outcome
+- General Inquiries
-- Actual Outcome
+- Order Support
-- Notes
+- Technical Issues
-- Screenshot
+- Emergency Support

 A staff member will see the list of tickets as a "new" and address the issue and create a note on the ticket as they are working through the debugging process.
 The steps for the staff member to solve the issue are included in this order: